neuron-vision/shoreshnizer/README.md

 Such decomposition allows for the complete preservation of all semantic contexts in a low-dimensional representation.
 Small dimensions enable training a Hebrew/Arabic language engine using relatively less data compared to alternatives.
 The first alternative is, of course, representing each letter by its own token, which is a high-dimensional representation that loses semantic connections and requires a lot of data for training purposes.

+# Assumptions
+1. Cluster break down lowers the theoretical numbers of combinations from
+> number_of_roots^number_of_prefix^number_of_suffix^number_of_infix

+to

+> number_of_roots * number_of_prefix * number_of_suffix * number_of_infix

+which can fit every word into 32/64 bit.

+2. A good tokenizer is a quantization function which reduces dimensionality with minimum signal loss and should be estimated by reconstruction loss.

+3. The tokenizer might separate same root to 2 different roots due to language unusual roots which is an acceptable error thats leads to a slight increase in dimensionality size but is not as bad as grouping 2 unrelated roots together.

+4. The tokenizer alone cannot classify clusters other than the root (prefix, infix, suffix) due to missing context.
+This task should be left to the neural network that will use the tokens.

 # The input space size and its reduction.

 Estimated number of possible permutations: